Vegadjay/Dukan/Readme.md

 Visit `http://localhost:3000` to see the application in action!

 ## 📚 Documentation
-For detailed documentation about the platform's features, API endpoints, and development guidelines, please see our [Documentation README](docs/README.md).
+For detailed documentation about the platform's features, API endpoints, and development guidelines, please see our [Documentation README](APIS.md).

-## 🤝 Contributing
-We love contributions!
-Please see our [Contributing Guide](APIS.md) for details on how to get started.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.